busayyyo/personal-blog/site/content/post/a-designers-guide-to-git.md

 It's good practise to commit changes as often as you can.
 You can break your commits into fixes.
 For example, if your tasks are comprised of 3 major fixes, it's best to commit after completing each one.
 That way, you can roll back changes

 **8. Log:** Git log shows you the history of all commits in the repository.
-Every now and then, you may want to see your commits log or the commits your teammates have made.To do that it's as simple as typing: `git log`
+Every now and then, you may want to see your commits log or the commits your teammates have made.
+To do that it's as simple as typing: `git log`

 **9. Push:** Say you've made all the usability changes you want to and you've added and committed them intermittently and the log says so.
 Now is the time to push.
 Pushing registers your changes on the remote repository.
 So in the tragic case of you losing your computer for example, you will always have access to those changes